Group topologies on automorphism groups of homogeneous structures: Review of some classical constructions of homogeneous structures

-We suppose that $f$ is a good function.
+\begin{rem} As a good function we can take some piecewise smooth $f$ where its right derivative $f'$ satisfies $f'(x) \leq 1/x$ and is non-increasing, for $x \geq 1$.
+The latter condition implies that $f(x+y) \leq f(x) + yf'(x)$ (for $y \geq 0$).
+It can be shown that under these conditions, $\mathcal C^f_\eta$ has the free $\leqslant_d$-amalgamation property. \end{rem} We assume that $f$ is a good function.
 We will assume that $f(0) = 0$ and $f(1) > 0$, and in this case the $\leqslant$-closure of empty set is empty.
 We shall also assume that $f(1) = n$ and one can show $\Aut{\M^f_\eta}$ acts transitively on $M^f_\eta$.
 See examples 5.11 and 5.12. in Section 5.2. \cite{EGT} for details.